 Eat stone crabs in Everglades City

 Everglades City is one of the great Florida oddities.
 It's a town of fewer than 500 at the end of the Everglades that was nearly all indicted in the late-1970s as part of the marijuana trade.
 The city makes a more legitimate living now, serving as the stone crab fishing capital of the state.
 Instead of dropping a fortune on claws in Miami, opt instead for a seaside lunch in Everglades City, where you’ll get stone crabs fresh out of the water with a waterfront canal view.
 Grimm’s Stone Crab, Triad Seafood Market, and City Seafood are all good bets.
 Pro-tip: start up a conversation with a local.
 You’ll be guaranteed a great old Florida story.

 Catch an alligator wrestling show

 The dead giveaway you’ve found the spot is the giant statue of a man in Miccosukee attire wrestling an alligator alongside the highway.
 If you don’t like taking your eyes off the odometer, it’s about 36 miles down US-41 on the south side of the road.
 Step inside and learn about the Miccosukee culture of basket weaving, doll making, and patchwork before getting to the main event.
 The alligator shows are a sight to behold, and sometimes you’ll get a chance to take your picture with a baby alligator afterwards.
-Also, don’t try and wrestle it.
+Just don’t try and wrestle it.
 (NOTE: The village’s alligator shows are still temporarily suspended, but the gift shop is still open Wednesday-Sunday).

 Snorkel or paddle in the Everglades’ other national park